Gaslighting — An Emotional Abuse to Burn Your Sanity

 The first and foremost thing is to recognize that gaslighting is happening.
 We have shared enough examples of narcissist’s behavior above.
 We have also shared signs of gaslighting in above section. you may check the mentioned signs of gaslighting and ask yourself if any of the symptom or statements is true for your life.
 During the conversation notice the words and phrases used by abuser.
 These all will help you to recognize that gaslighting is happening or not.

 Always remember you are not alone.
 There are people around you, who care for you and will help out you to come out of this situation.
+Talk to trusted friends, family, or a therapist about your situation.
+An outside perspective can validate your feelings and provide a reality check.
 You will find it extremely helpful to talk about your experiences with others.
-Your close friends and family members may offer emotional support and validation.
-Talk to multiple people to whom you can trust in your social network.
 They will back you up and verify your experience of reality.

 Gaslighters always try to isolate you.
 Try to be more social.
 It is of utmost importance to keep in touch with your friends and family members.
 Isolation and loneliness makes you more vulnerable to self-doubt.
 Narcissist try to convince you that in world no one other cares for your except him/her.
 The abuser may manipulate you to feel unlovable and not worthy resulting into cutting ties with friends and family.